 The best part of this range is that there are a lot of units that have strong suction, good filtration system (some models have HEPA too), large dust bin and many additional tools.
 They often lack advanced features and are not designed for cleaning deep pile carpets.
 Besides, they are a bit noisy.

 Similar to the above range, you can find all of the designs with more features, more ergonomic value at this price range.
 Most of the best-rated vacuum cleaners are found at this price range, therefore whatever your needs are, there will be a suitable unit for you under 200 bucks.

 On the other sides, you have also to compromise for the latest features because most of them are models developed by last few years, and now are continuing with newer series, newer technologies, and better performance

-Vacuum under 300 range
+Vacuum under 200 dollars

 After step 3, you are now can define the design of the unit, the feature of the unit and the price you might want to have.
 Apart from these most important steps, you should not forget to check for the vacuum cleaner main features including, suction power, variable suction control, adjustable brushroll, filtration system, air system, bag or bagless, dust bin capacity, warranty, popularity and some other bargained details such as fingertips control, led lights, the wand length, additional tools…

 There is a wide range of vacuum cleaners that you can choose from.
 Cordless, upright, bagless, or even portable vacuum cleaners.
 It is essential to choose the best so convenience of effective cleaning.
 Our buying guide has handy vacuum cleaners tips that will help with your decision.
 Check it out!

 The working concept of a vacuum cleaner is not very complicated.
 The vacuum is made up of an electric motor that spins a fan.
 The fan is in charge of sucking in air and other particles that are around it.
 The air is pushed back into a canister on the other side, creating a negative pressure.
 It has an exhaust port to push excess air out to continue working.